 The fifth paragraph.

 The Office of the State Minister of Georgia for Reconciliation and Civic Equality notes that the “Law on State Language” defines the use of ethnic minority languages in public sphere in the municipalities of their compact settlements.
 However, the language of administration is Georgian.

 The sixth paragraph.

-The Office of the State Minister of Georgia for Reconciliation and Civic Equality notes that the Council for National Minorities is a member of the State Inter-Agency Commission which is established for the effective implementation of the State Strategy for Civic Equality and Integration The Office of the State Minister presents the Civic integration strategy implementation reports to the Council for National Minorities on regular basis.
+The Office of the State Minister of Georgia for Reconciliation and Civic Equality notes that the Council for National Minorities is a member of the State Inter-Agency Commission which is established for the effective implementation of the State Strategy for Civic Equality and Integration.
+The Office of the State Minister presents the Civic integration strategy implementation reports to the Council for National Minorities on regular basis.
 Also, the Council for National Minorities provides monitoring of the implementation of the civic integration strategy every two years.

 The seventh paragraph.

 The Office of the State Minister of Georgia for Reconciliation and Civic Equality clarifies that Public Advisory Councils function at local self-governments in Kakheti, Kvemo Kartli and Samtskhe-Javakheti regions.
 This format of communication/consultancy implies active involvement of ethnic minority representatives in considering/discussing and planning local projects and activities and in general ensures their engagement in decision making processes at local level.